 How to Serve Tavce Gravce

 The traditional Tavce Gravce recipe culminates by serving it in a clay dish.
 I know this might come strange, but trust me, not only does this plate give a pleasingly rustic appearance but it also makes this delicious dish even tastier!
-Unless it’s Friday, most Macedonians eat Tavce Gravce with sausage, pork ribs, zelnik, or even pleskavica but you can eat it straight up with some white bread if you’re a vegetarian or even combine it with another dish as a side dish.
+Unless it’s Friday, most Macedonians eat Tavce Gravce with sausage, pork ribs, sarma, zelnik, or pleskavica (maybe with some ajvar on the side) but you can eat it straight up with some white bread or kifli if you’re a vegetarian or even combine it with another dish as a side dish.

 Regional Variations of Tavce Gravce Recipe